PhilWaldmann/openrecord/docs/plugins.md

 # Plugins

-`plugins` are first class citizens in OpenRecord, because everything of OpenRecord is build that way.
+`plugins` are first class citizens in OPENRECORD, because everything of OPENRECORD is build that way.

 To use a plugin globally specify it via the `plugins` [store config](./setup.md).
 ```js